DylanLPope/google-api-utils/src/drive_duplicate/README.md

 - A browser window opens for Google authentication on first run.
 - `token_drive.json` is created next to the script to store your OAuth token.
 - The folder duplicates recursively, and the new folder ID is printed.
 ---

+### System Metadata and Folder Behavior
+The duplicator automatically adds a _system folder to each copied folder containing a hidden .meta.json file.
+This file:
+- Tracks the origin of the copied folder.
+- Enables merging new content in future runs.
+- Ensures missing files and subfolders are added without affecting existing edits.
+- Allows folders to be renamed freely without breaking future updates.

+Important: Do not delete or modify the _system folder or .meta.json file.
+Doing so may prevent updates from functioning correctly.
+---

 ### Troubleshooting